The Blue Bird (1940 film): Dolls

 These are the most common variations.
-Since the dolls clothes were often made with extra fabric and by housewives (since the Ideal toy company couldn't keep up with the dolls' high demand they had women working out of their homes to help them finish with production) they have many valid slight variations caused by this "non factory" setting.
+Since the dolls clothes were often made with extra fabric and by housewives (since the Ideal Toy Company couldn't keep up with the dolls' high demand, they employed women working out of their homes to help them finish with production)--they have many valid slight variations caused by this "non factory" setting.
 Most Shirley clothes will be marked with her name on the inside tag to verify its legitimacy.

-The Danbury Mint, for a dress up Shirley temple doll, also made a Blue Bird outfit.
-It comes with a dark blue jacket bodice and dress piece with white on the top and a skirt with dark blue with some dark red and thin white striped mixed in.
-Also included were moccasin- type brown shoes.
+The Danbury Mint made a Blue Bird outfit for their dress-up Shirley temple doll.
+It came with a dark blue jacket bodice, dress piece with white on the top, matched with a dark blue skirt with dark red and thin white stripes mixed in.
+Also included were moccasin-type brown shoes.

 Shirley Temple Blue Bird Figurines

-After the ending of the one and only official company licence to produce Shirley Temple toy merchandise by Ideal was dissolved, Danbury Mint soon took over and creating many Shirley items.
-One being the Shirley Blue Bird resin figurines.
+After the ending of the only official company licence to produce Shirley Temple toy merchandise by Ideal was dissolved, Danbury Mint soon took over and created many Shirley items, one being the Shirley Blue Bird resin figurine.

-The November Figure- As part of a month line up there is a Shirley figure in a blue dress with a blue ribbon in her hair smiling while holding a bluebird on her wrist close to her face atop of a stand marked November.
+The November Figure — as part of a month line-up, there is a Shirley figure in a blue dress with a blue ribbon in her hair, smiling while holding a bluebird on her wrist close to her face, atop a stand marked November.

 A figure from their Silver Screen Collection Depicts her standing in the grass and flowers holding the bluebird up high on one finger looking at it in awe.